What Legally Makes the Difference Between An Employee Versus a Contractor?

 Many Factors Will Affect the Determination of Whether a Person Is Legally Deemed As An Employee or As a Contractor.
 The Factors Include Level of Independence and Whether the Person Was Free to Decide When and How Assigned Tasks Are Performed, Among Other Things.

-A Helpful Introductory Guide For How to Determine What Legally Differentiates An Employee From An Independent Contractor
+Understanding What Differentiates An Employee From An Independent Contractor and How Are Legal Rights Affected

 When a person is being hired to perform some sort of working role for a business, the ultimate nature of the servant relationship, as to whether the person will be deemed by law as an employee or as a contractor, may result in the swing of a future legal dispute.